 Commercial disputes can arise for a variety of reasons: non-compliance with contractual obligations, non-payment, or disputes over the quality of products or services.
 There are several strategies for resolving these disputes effectively:

-• Mediation and amicable negotiation: Before starting legal proceedings, mediation is an effective solution.
-It allows the parties to discuss under the aegis of a neutral third party to find an amicable solution.
+- Mediation and amicable negotiation: Mediation is an effective solution before legal proceedings.
+It enables the parties to discuss their differences under the aegis of a neutral third party to find an amicable solution.

-💡 Accompanying the firm: We assist you at every stage, from drafting to litigation management.
+💡 Firm support: We assist you at every stage, from drafting to litigation management.
 In the event of conflict, we implement a tailored strategy to defend your rights.

 Why use a lawyer for your commercial contracts?